alfonsof/terraform-aws-repo-examples/README.md

 # Terraform Web Server Cluster module in a repo example

-This folder contains a Web Server Cluster module in a repo example of a [Terraform](https://www.terraform.io/) file.
+This folder contains a Web Server Cluster module in a repo example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).

-This Terraform file define a cluster of web servers module in Amazon Web Services (AWS) using EC2 and Auto Scaling, and a load balancer using ELB.
+This Terraform file define a cluster of web servers module on AWS (Amazon Web Services) using EC2 and Auto Scaling, and a load balancer using ELB.

 The cluster of web servers returns "Hello, World" for the URL `/`.
 The load balancer listens on port 80.

 ## Requirements

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
-* You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+* You must have an [AWS (Amazon Web Services) account](http://aws.amazon.com/).

 This code was written for Terraform 0.10.x.